cttdev/sierpinski/docs/index.md

     <em>A 3 iteration octahedron flake from Wikipedia.</em>
 </p>

-This property lets us easily 3D print a model of the flake using a method known as spiral vase mode.
+This property lets us easily 3D print a model of the flake using spiral vase mode.
 While a normal 3D print goes layer by layer, completely finishing one before moving on to the next, spiral vase mode lets you construct a 3D object with a single, continuous line that is constantly moving upwards and following the outline of your part.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/16441759/160357191-bde083d0-6133-4613-a5f8-350b79a6e0da.png" alt>